High-Performance Simulations of Higher Representations of Wilson Fermions: Implementation

 The implementation of the higher representation is encapsulated in the functions that translate the fundamental gauge field to the represented one, as described in detail in the appendix of \cite{DelDebbio:2008zf}.

 At the implementation level, the represented field is allocated separately, except when the fermions are in the fundamental representation.
 While this implementation uses two fields, the representation of the gauge field could have been computed on the fly at each application, thereby trading more computations for less memory.
+This is similar to optimization suggestions such as computing neighboring indices on the fly instead of storing them and reading from memory.
+While the na\"ive expectation is that the memory bound kernel would be greatly sped up by shifting memory reads to the underutilized compute capabilities, no experimental sped up could be realized in our optimization attempts.
+This is mainly, because the kernel resources are greatly limited by register counts.
+The number of necessary registers is increased with $D_R$, see more discussion later in Sect.~\ref{sec:singlegputests} and especially Fig.~\ref{fig:bwlargeN}.
+Any more complicated implementation, such as the computing of neighbors and representation of matrices increases the number of registers, which limit kernel resources and, consequently, parallelism.
+The on-the-fly kernel we implemented was approximately 10\% slower than the kernel reading the indices from memory.

 For the implementation of forces, scalars, and the different improvement terms, more data structures for elementary and field types are available.